delomast/maxFounderDiversity/README.md

 </picture>

-Algorithm to choose which populations $`s_j`$ to sample broodstock from and in what proportions $`\mathbf{c}^\star`$ to maximize genetic diversity (expected heterozygosity) in the offspring population, given a set of populations that could be sampled from (with known allele frequencies at a common set of loci).
+Algorithm to choose which populations $`s_j`$ to sample broodstock from and in what proportions $`\mathbf{c}^\star`$ to maximize genetic diversity (expected heterozygosity) in the offspring population.
+Input data is a set of populations that could be sampled from (with known allele frequencies at a common set of loci), or a co-ancestry matrix.

 Developed with the application of creating base populations for aquaculture breeding programs in mind.